zalando/postgres-operator/docs/reference/operator_parameters.md

   replaced with the hosted zone (the value of the `db_hosted_zone` parameter).
   No other placeholders are allowed.

-## AWS or GSC interaction
+## AWS or GCP interaction

-The options in this group configure operator interactions with non-Kubernetes objects from AWS or Google cloud.
+The options in this group configure operator interactions with non-Kubernetes objects from Amazon Web Services (AWS) or Google Cloud Platform (GCP).
 They have no effect unless you are using either.
 In the CRD-based configuration those options are grouped under the `aws_or_gcp` key.
+Note the GCP integration is not yet officially supported.

 * **wal_s3_bucket**
   S3 bucket to use for shipping WAL segments with WAL-E. A bucket has to be